ssoRL/3ai/story/perfect.md

 His voice remained level when he said it.
 I knew that his aim was not to hurt me, but simply speak the truth.I felt my hands begin to shake despite my resolve, and my voice cracked as I snarled at him, "Oh, and what's next?
 Is Mom going to come and tell me how she never *really* loved me!"

-He shook his head, "No. She dies.
+He shook his head, "No. She died.
 While you were off in the woods.
 She never stopped loving you.
 She always wished she could."

 <div class="perfect-break"></div>